1. Purpose of procedures

 Higher degree by research (HDR) means a supervised research program that requires original research in an area.

-Head of School means the Head of School of a candidate’s enrolment.
+Head of Enrolling Unit means the Head of School or Director of Institute of a candidate’s enrolment.

-Mentor Supervisor means a senior USC academic holding an appointment at Level C or above (Senior Lecturer, Associate Professor or Professor) who meets the criteria for principal supervisor and who has supervised a minimum of three HDR candidates to successful completion.
-The mentor supervisor serves as a mentor for a less experienced HDR supervisor.
+Mentor Supervisor means a senior UniSC academic holding an appointment at Level C or above (Senior Lecturer, Associate Professor or Professor) who meets the criteria for principal supervisor and who has supervised a minimum of three HDR candidates to successful completion.
+The Mentor Supervisor serves as a mentor for a Mentee supervisor.
+Refer to Appendix 2

-PPR Supervisor means a staff member who has delegated authority on behalf of the university to give lawful instruction to staff.
-The PPR Supervisor is usually a Head of School, but may be a Director of a Research Centre or other.
+Line manager means a staff member who has delegated authority on behalf of the university to give lawful instruction to staff.
+The Line manager is usually a Head of enrolling unit but may be a Director of a Research Institute or other.

-Principal Supervisor means a USC academic staff member who meets the criteria for and has been approved for registration as a USC Principal HDR supervisor.
-A registered principal supervisor may join an individual student’s supervision panel as the student’s principal supervisor or as a co-supervisor.
+Principal Supervisor means a UniSC academic staff member who meets the eligibility criteria for and has been approved for registration as a UniSC Principal HDR supervisor.
+A registered principal supervisor may join an individual candidate’s supervision panel as the candidate’s principal supervisor or as a co-supervisor.

 Probationary candidature means period of enrolment in a HDR program up to and including the successful completion of the Confirmation of Candidature milestone, or the date of expiry of probationary candidature for that program (whichever comes first).

 Reportable research activity means Higher Education Research Data Collection or the Excellence in Research Australia reportable research publications or grant income.

 Significant research component means a substantial research project undertaken with appropriate research methodology.